PanasonicSolar PV panelsCanadian Solar

 Because of the use of multiple crystals, the performance of polycrystalline panels drops a little.
 Usually their efficiency has a range from 15% to 20%.
 However, the production process is much cheaper, which is reflected in the cost — they are 20-25% cheaper than monocrystalline panels.
 Their durability is on par with monocrystalline panels and they can easily last for 25 years or longer.
 They are a great choice for those who aren't ready to invest a lot into solar energy and often give the fastest payback time.

-Thin-film panels are modern, flexible and thin
+Thin-film solar panels are modern, flexible and thin

-Thin-film solar panels are much more different than monocrystalline or polycrystalline ones.
-In the process of making them photovoltaic material is being applied onto glass or metal substrate.
-This modern technology allows thin-film panels to be the cheapest of all types, plus they are the easiest to install.
 In theory these panels are very thin, however it depends on substrate and varies from model to model.
 They also can be quite flexible, unlike other types of solar panels, and very light-weight.
 Thin-film solar panels can vary in appearance and can be black or blue, depending on a particular model.
-Unlike other examples, they aren't produced with a fixed number of cells, which depends on their size.
+Unlike other examples, they aren’t produced with a fixed number of cells, which depends on their size.

 Now that we have looked closely at each type of most widespread solar panels, we can use a chart to make this information look more structured.